 If your activity does not need to be registered as a food business, you don’t have to provide information for consumers about allergens present in the food as ingredients.
 However, we recommend that you do so as best practice.

-If you are a registered food business, you will need to comply with the allergen rules.
+If you are a registered food business, you will need to follow the allergen rules.

 Food hygiene certificates